 5. The Van Dyke

-The Van Dyke is similar in style to the true goat, perfect for the guy having difficulties growing a complete circle of hair.
+The Van Dyke is similar in style to the true goatee, and it’s perfect for the guy having difficulties growing a complete circle of hair.

 This way any small gaps in the hair growth will not be easily recognized.